marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 }
 ```

-This entitlement may be tracked across devices using a `license-server` asset that records usage or seat count (future extension).
+This entitlement may be tracked across devices using a `license server` asset that records usage or seat count (future extension).

 # IANA Considerations